top-guns/etl-gun/README.md

 * Transform data with **RxJs** and **RxJs-ETL-Kit** operators and any custom js handlers via **map** operator for example
 * Load data to the different destination endpoints, for example PostgreSql, csv, json, xml
 * Create pipelines of data extraction, transformation and loading, and run this pipelines in needed order
+* Working with any type of data, including hierarchical data structures (json, xml)
 * With endpoint events mechanism you can handle different stream events, for example stream start/end, errors and other (see [Endpoint](#endpoint))
 * You can create Telegram bots with [TelegramEndpoint](#telegramendpoint)